labordynamicsinstitute/computing4economists/modules.md

 - Git versioning (or any versioning)
 - Then go off and do Carpentries training on either on your own

+## Intermezzo: Present 15 minutes of own research

+- Students present 15 minutes of their research (2nd or 3rd year paper, depending on context)

 ## Module 3: Writing articles that combine text and code

 - 1.5 hours